mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "The obscura," I said.

 Thi nodded.
-"There is another time, far beyond the horizon."
+"There is another time, far beyond the time that we can see."

-"A hundred lifetimes from now," I added.
+"A hundred lifetimes," I whispered.

 "We cannot defeat our enemies in this time."

-"But as ghosts, we can outlast them until the next."
+"But we can outlast them until the next."

 I smirked with vigor at our words.